python logo

 import wx

-# Define the content of tabs as distinct classes:
+# Define the tab content as classes:

 class TabOne(wx.Panel):